Former Liberian rebel seeks to overturn Swiss war crimes ruling

 By Emma Farge

-BELLINZONA, Switzerland, Jan 11 (Reuters) - A Liberian man convicted of 22 counts of war crimes including rape, murder and an act of cannibalism is seeking to overturn the judgment at an appeal trial opening in Switzerland on Wednesday where he also faces new allegations of crimes against humanity.
+BELLINZONA, Switzerland, Jan 11 (Reuters) - A Liberian man convicted of 22 counts of war crimes including rape, murder and an act of cannibalism is seeking to overturn the judgment at an appeal trial that opened in Switzerland on Wednesday where he also faces new charges of crimes against humanity.

-Alieu Kosiah, a former rebel commander who fought against former President Charles Taylor's army in the 1990s, was sentenced to 20 years in prison in 2021 in Switzerland's first ever war crimes trial.
+Alieu Kosiah, once a rebel commander who fought against former Liberian president Charles Taylor's army in the 1990s, was sentenced to 20 years in prison in 2021 in Switzerland's first ever war crimes trial.
 The indictment has since been expanded to include crimes against humanity - the first time these charges are brought in a Swiss trial.

+"I wanted to come here because of what he did to me," said a woman who gave her name only as Mama.
+Kosiah was convicted of raping her when she was 14.
+"I want him in jail," she told Reuters outside the court.
+She will testify from a separate room.

+Kosiah saluted state prosecutors on arrival and confirmed his identity in French to the court.
+Asked for a comment by Reuters, he was quickly escorted away by police: "You will get to listen to me, don't worry," he said.

 Kosiah was arrested in 2014 in Switzerland, where he had been living as a permanent resident.
 A 2011 Swiss law allows prosecution for serious crimes committed anywhere, under the principle of universal jurisdiction.